Headphones can be isolating, Smart Glasses offer a new option

 The rapid adoption of wearable technology allows us to re-imagine how traditional activities are carried out.
 Let’s face it, audio earbuds or headphones are extremely one-sided for the consumer.
 They put out a signal to everyone around them that they don’t want to be bothered.
 Have you ever had that awkward interaction with someone trying to talk over their headphones?
 Thankfully, a host of new wearable technologies is enabling different audio experiences leveraging ‘bone-conducting’ tech, a practice thought to have been originally used by Ludwig Von Beethoven to compose music as he was virtually deaf.
 Bone Conduction has come a long way since Beethoveen’s time with development used to help people with hearing loss and further refined to deliver music and audio through bluetooth wearables like glasses.

 Miniaturization in wearables is driving rapid advancements in form and function and over just the past couple years, audio-enabled glasses which were noticeably bulky and a bit wired just a couple years ago, now are almost indistinguishable from regular glasses.
 In fact, many smart glasses today also offer the ability to integrate prescriptions, readers and sun-protection.
-One brand, Lucyd, has been leading the development of smart glasses for several years with the ultimate goal of creating full featured AR glasses that provide a range of technical features.
+One brand, Lucyd, has been leading the development of smart glasses for several years with the ultimate goal of creating full featured AR glasses that provide a range of technical features, including a connected audio experience.
 Crowd-funded from its inception, Lucyd has a vibrant community of supporters that are helping to drive the direction of the brand.

 “I mostly fire up my Google Assistant, with a double click on the right arm, to check the weather, play the news and read out my schedule and then launch some tunes from Spotify.” – Prans Dunn